madanyc/workfront-learn.en/help/finances/2-setting-up-finances/setting-up-task-revenue-and-cost-defaults.md

 ---
-title: Setup Task Revenue & Cost Defaults
+title: Set up task revenue & cost defaults
 description: The revenue type and cost type are used to calculate the planned and actual financial information for a task.
 ---
-# Setup task revenue & cost defaults
+# Set up task revenue & cost defaults

 The revenue type and cost type are used to calculate the planned and actual financial information for a task.
 Default information for each of these can be set system-wide, so it applies to each new task created.
 The information can be changed on individual projects or set on project templates.